Tobacco Region Revitalization Commission

 To be eligible, recipients must:

-• Have graduated within the past 18 months of the application deadline with a bachelor’s degree or higher from an accredited institution of higher education, public or private, in-state or out-of-state (not applicable to renewals)
+• Have graduated after March 15, 2018 with a bachelor’s degree or higher from an accredited institution of higher education, public or private, in-state or out-of-state (not applicable to renewals)

 • Be able to legally work in the U.S.